MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-dev-overview.md

 ---
-title: "Developing Extensions in AL"
+title: Developing extensions in AL
-description: "Overview of the development experience for building extensions using the AL language."
+description: Overview of the development experience for building extensions using the AL language.
 author: SusanneWindfeldPedersen
 ms.custom: na
 ms.date: 05/18/2022